-Orthodox Romanians typically engage in 3 days of mourning rituals following a death.
-First, the deceased is dressed in clothes, sometimes having special significance.
-For example, if the deceased was young and unmarried, clothing might include wedding attire.

-Mourners typically gather in the deceased's house, where the coffin is displayed.
+Orthodox Romanians typically engage in 3 days of mourning

+rituals following a death.
+First, the deceased is dressed in clothes. sometimes having special significance.
+For example, if the deceased was vouna and unmarried. clothing include miaht wedding attire.
+Mourners typically gather in deceased's house, where the coffin is displayed.
 On the 3rd day, a priest reads prayers at the home then accompanies the coffin to a church for a funeral service.
-Afterwards, mourners accompany the coffin to a cemetery for burial.
-The family may hire professional mourners called bocitoare to wail during the procession to the cemetery (Photo: A cemetery in Săpânta features colorful, painted grave markers).
+Afterwards. mourners accompany coffin to a cemetery for burial.

+The family may hire professional mourners called bocitoare to wail during the procession to the cemetery.